 The city of Constantinople was said to have been built on seven hills, just like ancient Rome.
 Many of the most important monuments were built along the high spine of the city and could be seen from just about everywhere.
 Byzantium was dominated by great columns which towered above the city that were crowned by statues and crosses.
 Some of these marble columns were wrapped in spiraling bands of sculpture glorifying the achievements of emperors.
 The column of Justinian was built by him right outside Hagia Sophia.
 It was as tall as the great dome and was crowned by a giant gilded statue of the emperor facing east in military gear on horseback.
 The tradition of erecting columns continued into 13th century.
 The Emperor Michael VIII Palaeologus set up a column with a bronze statue of himself offering a model of the city to the Archangel Michael outside of the Church of the Holy Apostles.
 Soon after its erection the statue fell from the column in n earthquake and it was put back on its column by his son, Andronikos II.
 We don't know if it was a new creation or assembled from bits of other statues.

-We can't loose sight of how filthy and over-populated Constantinople was in the late 12th century.
-This would have been more apparent to visitors seeing the city for the first time, whose first view of it was over the sea of from over the walls.
-From a distance - especially close in as you rounded the seawalls by boat - it was a beautiful fairy tale world and the richest place on earth.
-However, once you landed or visited the city on foot there was a shocking juxtaposition of wealth and poverty to be seen everywhere, even in the most desirable of neighborhoods.
+We can't loose sight of how filthy and over-populated parts of Constantinople were in the late 12th century.
+The population density varied greatly from neighborhood to neighborhood, there were still large areas given over to gardens and even small scale farming within the walls Constantinople looked like a fairy tale kingdom if you approached the city from the sea.
+The city was built upon a series of hills, and the horizon was dotted with domes colonnades and gilded monuments.
+There was a towering marble palace that had been built into the seawall, covered with balconies set with statues of marble beasts.
+It was called the Bukoleon Palace and it had its own a marble quay and private harbor to welcome guests.
+Towering above everything was a mamothe column crowned with a gilded statue of Justinian on horseback facing east.
+Next to it was the enormous Church of Hagia Sophia, justly world famous for its size and beauty.
+Throughout the city there were the splendid stone mansions of the rich which boasted paintings, mosaics, luxurious furnishings and walls of precious marble revetment.
+However, once you entered the city the city you would discover a shocking juxtaposition of wealth and poverty to be seen everywhere, even in the most desirable of neighborhoods.
 The rich and poor lived right next to one another.
 Most private homes in Constantinople were courtyard homes.
 There would be communal big dome ovens in them for cooking - especially the making of bread.
 These ovens required wood which was delivered directly to homes and building by commercial companies.
 Different kinds of wood and charcoal were used for various purposes.
 There were portable braziers kept on upper floor for warmth and to prepare small meals.
 As a highly developed urban society Byzantine homes had a wide variety of pots and utensils used in the preparation, storage and eating of food.
 Homes also had large tanks for water storage in their courtyards and smaller ones in homes.
 Water was brought to your door in wooden tanks on carts for sale or extracted from wells.
 Many homes had direct access to cisterns - there were thousands of them all over the city.
 Homes in Constantinople had evolved from Roman style apartment buildings and courtyard houses.
 You could find fine nobles living in palaces -- right next door to five-story tenements of incredible squalor.
 The smell at ground level would have been dreadful, all of the sanitary facilities were on the ground floor.
 When more people were added to a building there was no way to add more toilets.
 Wealthier people lived on the top floors, but they still had to climb down to the ground floor to use them - or use chamber pots emptied by others.
 As more people moved to the city landlords built up - adding floors to existing buildings and dividing up great houses.
 Not a wise move when the additions were often constructed of wood and the streets were so narrow.
 Fires were frequent and an indicator of the decline in the quality of life as the city became more crowded.
 Before 1204 most of the private homes were built of stone and brick, in late Byzantine times - and throughout the Ottoman period - homes were built mostly in wood.
 The fires set by the Crusaders of the Fourth Crusade did more damage to the fabric of city than pillage.
 Vast areas were reduced to ashes and the fires marked the true end of the ancient city as its porticoes, shops and forums were destroyed.
 The fires came very, very close to Hagia Sophia and reached the edge of the atrium.

 The image above is of the Forum of Constantine.
 In the center is his red Porphyry column topped with his statue.
 Here you can see the Roman-style apartment blocks and courtyard homes.